GeoFenix/my-website-Solar-Belgrade-database-and-GIS-map/README.md

 ## Further Documentation

-:closed_book: Detailed documentation exists on the project workflow, however, it can be access only on request.
+:closed_book: Detailed documentation exists on the project workflow, however, it can be accessed only on request.
 Heroku website contains some simple guidelines how to use the online GIS map application.

 ![alt tag](src/website2.png)